jregnauld/webtask-demo/README.md

 - Xcode project using cocoapods
 - Javascript using Webtask
 - a MongoDB host on mLab
-- IFTTT for receiving a HTTP Request and post on Slack channel
+- IFTTT for receiving a HTTP Request and post on Slack channel ( Maker then Slack)

 ## Installation